 Turquoise vs Blue Howlite Stone

-Here are some of the most important factors to consider when determining the difference between a real turquoise and a dyed blue Howlite stone:
+Here are some of the most important factors to consider when determining the difference between a real turquoise and a blue-dyed Howlite stone:

 For this test, you’ll need cotton and a nail polish remover.
 Simply put a small amount of acetone on the area and if the cotton turns blue while the area where the acetone was applied shows a white patch, then that could mean that what you have is not a real Turquoise Gem.
 The dye that’s used in Howlite can only penetrate the stone’s surface.
 Thus, the inside part is still white and this will show up if you wipe the area with a nail polish remover.